shibatch/tlfloat/CODE_OF_CONDUCT.md

 really appropriate to do absolutely nothing after receiving the free service?
 If something is offered free of charge as a favor, it would be better to pay for it in some cases, even if it is clearly marked free of charge.
+In some cases, companies are making huge profits by using OSS and free software.
+Isn't it strange that it is normal not to pay for the use of OSS and free software at all even in such cases?
 And the amount needed by OSS developers should be small enough compared to what those companies usually spend on other deals.
 Curiously, there seems to be a tendency to understate labor costs that have already been agreed to be paid and to overstate new costs that will be incurred and paid externally.